zeeshan965/php-json-contactus-form/readme.md

 - composer install
 - start php shell server php -S 127.0.0.1:8006

+**UI Improvements**:

+- Include theme to render form
+- show form data on the left panel on typing

 **Note: In order to make css and js load I changed shell server command to from this php -S 127.0.0.1:8006 index.php to this php -S 127.0.0.1:8006**